jrtapsell/jotlin/README.md

 ## Can this be used for old questions

 According to [this](https://codegolf.meta.stackexchange.com/a/7011/73772), yes.

+## How to run the code

+To run code in a file called `test.jt`:

+    cat test.jt | docker run -i jrtapsell/jotlin

 ## Raw data

 Based on data dumps the following are the most used methods